cordmaximilian/mini_dwh/README.md

-# Mini DWH with DuckDB, dbt and Dagster
+# DWH with DuckDB, dbt and Dagster

 This repository provides a tiny data warehouse setup using DuckDB for storage, dbt for transformations and Dagster for orchestration.